 Chair in Tamil Studies

 The Chair in Tamil Studies was established in November 1997, with help from the academic and Tamil-American communities, to insure the continued teaching of Tamil language and literature in the United States and to encourage the use of state-of-the-art technology in the study of Tamil.
-The current chair-holder is George L. Hart, Professor of Tamil, in the Department of South and Southeast Asian Studies.
+The current chair-holder is George L. Hart (broken link), Professor of Tamil, in the Department of South and Southeast Asian Studies.

 Indo-American Community Chair in India Studies